webrecorder/browsertrix-crawler/README.md

                                             an HTTP server with screencast
                                             accessible on this port
                                                            [number] [default: 0]
+      --warcInfo, --warcinfo                Optional fields added to the warcinfo record in combined WARCs
       --config                              Path to YAML config file
-      --warcinfo                            Optional fields added to the warcinfo record in combined WARCs

 ```
 </details>